-- Israel – The Will is coming!
+- Israel – The Will, Soaring and Mystery Man

-- Japan – Mystery Man is coming!
+- Poland – Mystery Man and Wild Man

-- Turkey – Mystery Man, Wild Man and Law Man have all been published.
-No license purchased for Motorcycle Man.
+- Turkey – Mystery Man, Wild Man and Law Man

 This website is kept up-to-date and I announce on the home page what’s been recently published or what’s up next or what I’m working on.
 This information is also available on my Coming Soon page.
 I give dates when the books will be released when I know the book is done and dusted and ready to go and these will include pre-order links so you can get your order in.